-Hastings Borough Council (Waste) - no objection subject to condition (Condition 21) Require details to be submitted regarding communal and individual waste storage and collection.
+Hastings Borough Council (Waste) - no objection subject to the imposition of a condition (Condition 21)

+Require details to be submitted regarding communal and individual waste storage and collection.

 Hastings Borough Council (Arboriculturalist) - objection

 Objections on the basis that tree planting should be further considered and designed into parking provision.